St. Petersburg Area Accident Statistics

-The statistics mentioned above are only part of the statistics for St. Petersburg.
-Accident stats for the area include:- An average of 14,719 crashes per year.
+The statistics mentioned above are only part of the overall number of car crashes in St. Petersburg.
+Additional accident statistics for the area include:- An average of 14,719 crashes per year.

 - An average of 116 fatalities per year.